Phyllorhiza punctata: Ecology

 The Phyllorhiza punctata is a part of the Rhizostomatidae family and the genus Phyllorhiza.

 Their venom is not potent enough to kill their prey which is why they are filter feeders.
 Their main food source is zooplankton.
 Normally they travel in large groups, which tends to result in huge swaths of them consuming all of the zooplankton in the area.
 This leads to detrimental impacts for the local ecosystem in which they travel through.
 Since they eat all the zooplankton, there is a lack of food for the other species relying on the plankton as their food source.

 Their native distribution is around Cairns, Queensland, Australia, and Thailand.
 Having its native habitat extend north from eastern Australia up to South East Asia.
-They have also been found in non-native regions such as Western Australia, United States, the Atlantic Basin, Brazil, Puerto Rico, the eastern Mediterranean, Caribbean, and the Gulf of Mexico.
+They have also been found in non-native regions such as Western Australia, United States, the Atlantic Basin, Brazil, Puerto Rico, the eastern Mediterranean, New Zealand, Caribbean, and the Gulf of Mexico.
 The P. punctata prefer warm temperate seas and aggregate in waters near coastlines.

 Their nutrition comes primarily from zooplankton.
 The process of consumption is by filtration.
 Fluid flows over clusters of mouthlets near the base of the oral arm disk in the centre of the cylinder.
 The feeding process is continuous since the jellyfish must be swimming in order to move the prey to different mouthlets so they can be digested.

 Reproduction in P. punctata is unique.
 In the initial stage of life – the polyp stage – the polyp is asexual.
 It reproduces by multiplying itself various times; creating a larger hatch than the original the mother had created.
 The next stage – the medusa stage – is when the jellyfish becomes sexually reproductive.
 The male shoots his sperm into the water and the female collects the sperm in her mouthlets and filter them to her reproductive organs.
 There they grow into polyps where they are eventually dropped to the bottom of the ocean where they grow and begin to reproduce on their own.